AllenDowney/ThinkDSP/README.md

 Most of the code for this book is in Jupyter notebooks.
 If you are not familiar with Jupyter, you can run a tutorial by [clicking here](https://jupyter.org/try).
 Then select "Try Classic Notebook".
 It will open a notebook with instructions for getting started.

-To run the ThinkDSP code, you have three options:
+To run the ThinkDSP code, you have several options:

 Option 1: Run the notebooks on Google Colab.

 Option 2: Run the notebooks on Binder.

 Option 3: Install Jupyter on your computer and run the notebooks locally.

+Option 4: Use poetry to manage the project on your computer or notebook locally.

 The following sections explain these options in detail.